helidon-io/helidon/docs/se/injection/injection.md

 ### Delegate annotation

-The [`@Interception.Delegate`][interception-delegate] annotation enables interception for classes that aren’t created through the service registry but are instead produced by a factory (More about factories can be found here - [Factory chapter][factories]).
+The [`@Interception.Delegate`][interception-del] annotation enables interception for classes that aren’t created through the service registry but are instead produced by a factory (More about factories can be found here - [Factory chapter](#factories)).

 Let’s make the same `@Traced` annotation and Interceptor as in the previous examples